PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 ![head reading memory tape](/Assets/head_reading_memory_tape.png)

 Then there is a "state register" which you can think of as a number telling us "where" we are at in our code (what line of code we are at).
-Then there is some instructions for this "head" that specify what instruction to move to next, based on the symbol in the tape the head is currently looking at.
+Then there the code (some instructions) for this "head" that specify "what instruction to move to next, based on current symbol the head is currently looking at."

 ![head state register](/Assets/head_state_register.png)